Nils-Scharein/Full-Stack-Web-Development-Bootcamp/README.md

 ---

 ## 🎯 Goal
-The goal of this repository is to clearly document the course content and track my progress in web development.
+The goal of this repository was to document my learning journey through the course.
+I have completed all the sections and topics that were **relevant to my current skill development** and now have a strong foundation in full-stack web development.